hemanth8705/online_annavaram/docs/INTEGRATION_ANALYSIS.md

 ## 📝 Conclusion

-The Online Annavaram e-commerce platform has a **solid frontend-backend integration** with all major user flows working correctly.
+The Kana Vindu e-commerce platform has a **solid frontend-backend integration** with all major user flows working correctly.
 The fixes implemented ensure:

 ✅ Proper JWT authentication throughout the app
 ✅ Correct payment verification with Razorpay